chandradippatil/chandradippatil/README.md

 ### 📌 About Me

-🎓 Data Analyst with 1+ year of hands-on experience in:
+🎓 Data Analyst with 10+ Months of hands-on experience in:
 - SQL, Power BI, Tableau, Excel, and Python
 - KPI Analysis, Dashboarding, Data Cleaning, and Business Intelligence